osuarezmunist/msan622/final-project/README.md

 DATA DENSITY: Small multiples are quite dense to begin with, even when the response scale varies slighlty.

-DATA TO INK RATIO: Again, small multiples have very good DTI raio, but require a lot of mental processing.
-While the axis labels are repeated, the alternatives would increase eye travel.
+DATA TO INK RATIO: Again, small multiples have very good DIR, but require a lot of mental processing.
+While the axis labels are repeated, the alternatives would increase eye-ball travel exponentially.
 I tried including the question prompts for each sub-plot, but this turn the small into large multiples.

 ![IMAGE] (SmallMult.png)

 #### HeatMap ####
+Once a few bad variables, have been dropped, I find this heatmap to be extremely useful.
+It allows for a quick selection of the first groupings of variables for analysis.
+In the plot below, you can quickly see the variables that are good candidates to group for further analysis.

+LIE FACTOR: This is a major concern when looking at a dynamic set of variables because the scales can change dramatically depending on the set of variables.
+In the plot below, Q12 has a 7-point that extends the x-axis.

+DATA DENSITY: Small multiples are quite dense to begin with, even when the response scale varies slighlty.

+DATA TO INK RATIO: Again, small multiples have very good DIR, but require a lot of mental processing.
+While the axis labels are repeated, the alternatives would increase eye-ball travel exponentially.
+I tried including the question prompts for each sub-plot, but this turn the small into large multiples.

+![IMAGE] (HeatMap.png)